yehoshuasandler/lovelacejs/README.md

 # Dmein

-Dmein is a modern JavaScript Library to create objects that easily mutate data through relationships, filtering, and tranforming the shape of data.
+Lovelacejs is a modern JavaScript Library to create objects that easily mutate data through relationships, filtering, and tranforming the shape of data..
 Designed without dependencies and with modern JavaScript Syntax.
 Dmein is a tool for robust data manipulation with ease.

 ## Table
 Functionality is rooted in data being constructed as an instance of the `Table` class